Blue Is the Colour (song): Other versions

-In 1975, Erik Beck adapted the song as "Green is the Color" to honor the opening season of the Portland Timbers in the North American Soccer League.
+In 1975, Erik Beck adapted the song as "Green Is the Color" to honour the opening season of the Portland Timbers in the North American Soccer League.
 Beck and his friends Ron Brady and Peter Yeates later recorded the song, which was released as a single in 1976 and went on to sell 8,000 copies and receive airplay on Portland radio stations throughout the 1970s and 1980s.
 The song served as the Timbers fight song until 1982, and returned when the team was re-formed as part of the United Soccer League in 2001.
-In the early 2010s, the song was played at halftime during Timbers home matches and in 2015 the team, now playing in Major League Soccer, released a "Green is the Color" scarf to commemorate the 40th anniversary of the club.
+In the early 2010s, the song was played at halftime during Timbers home matches and in 2015 the team, now playing in Major League Soccer, released a "Green Is the Color" scarf to commemorate the 40th anniversary of the club.

-In 1978, the song was re-recorded as "White Is The Colour" for the Vancouver Whitecaps and became a local hit.
-The Scottish rock duo the Proclaimers re-recorded "White Is The Colour" for the Whitecaps' 2002 season, and performed it live during half-time of a game.
+In 1978, the song was re-recorded as "White Is the Colour" for the Vancouver Whitecaps and became a local hit.
+The Scottish rock duo the Proclaimers re-recorded "White Is the Colour" for the Whitecaps' 2002 season, and performed it live during half-time of a game.
 Since the club's move to Major League Soccer in 2011, it has been the entrance song for every home game at BC Place.

-An adapted version called "Green is the Colour" with lyrics by Steve Mazurak is the official fight song of the Saskatchewan Roughriders of the Canadian Football League since 1981.
+An adapted version called "Green Is the Colour" with lyrics by Steve Mazurak is the official fight song of the Saskatchewan Roughriders of the Canadian Football League since 1981.

 Supporters of the J. League Division 1 side Montedio Yamagata are known to use a variant of the song.

 Supporters of the Norwegian team Molde FK also use a variant of a song, where the title ("Blått er vår farge") directly translates to "Blue is our colour".
 The rest of the refrain is altered, however.